restupradewa/suka_lupa/readme.md

-Hello Git Hub,
+Hello Git Hub, this is Restu.

-This is Restu
+This is my first file in Git Hub